testcontainers/testcontainers-python/README.rst

 Python port for testcontainers-java that allows using docker containers for functional and integration testing.
 Testcontainers-python provides capabilities to spin up docker containers (such as a database, Selenium web browser, or any other container) for testing.

+This fork of testcontainers-python fixes bugs in upstream's Windows support, and it also works on Linux and MacOS.

 Currently available features:

 * Selenium Grid containers